Skip to main content

 Employer’s Contribution

 Employers must contribute to social security based on total Norwegian gross salary costs.
-The standard rate is 14.1%, but it may be lower in sparsely populated areas.
-For income exceeding NOK 750,000, the rate increases to 19.1%.
-Exemptions or credits may apply under social security agreements or if similar contributions are paid to another state.
+The standard rate is 14.1%, but it may be lower in certain geographically differentiated zones.
+An additional employer’s national insurance contribution of 5.0% applies on wages exceeding NOK 750,000.

 Income Tax